Top view of blue frothy sea surface. Shot in the open sea from above.

 Climate and Fluid Physics is a key contributor to the Consortium for Ocean and Sea Ice Modelling in Australia (COSIMA), which developed the ACCESS-OM2 suite of coupled global ocean and sea-ice models and is now working towards its next iteration, ACCESS-OM3.
 We also have strong connections with ACCESS-NRI.

-Climate and Fluid Physics is a node of the ARC Centre of Excellence for Climate Extremes and the ARC Centre of Excellence for 21st Century Weather.
+Climate and Fluid Physics is a node of the ARC Centre of Excellence for 21st Century Weather.

 Potential student projects